Occupation: Online Community and Brand manager for Zac Brown Band's Fan Club: The Zamily

 What is the best part about working with the band?

 It takes a village for a band to tour, record, launch an album or do anything!
 I think one of the best parts about working with the band is witnessing first-hand the passion that’s required for all of the moving parts to work.
 I love that I work with people who come from different backgrounds and have different talents.
 It makes ZBB headquarters a truly inspiring place to be.
 We have creatives, craftsmen, machinists, artists, accountants, management… It’s a melting pot.

 How has your education at Georgia College helped you become who you are today?

 The impact of my education at Georgia College goes hand-in-hand with the success in my professional career.
 I learned a lot in the classroom, but almost even more from my experiences.
 Being involved with things like Greek life, intramural sports and campus groups really helped me come out of my shell, grow in confidence and meet new people.
 I’m grateful for the liberal arts education I received, and I’m sure that I wouldn’t be where I am today without it.

 What is the strangest thing that has happened that you can remember while on tour?

 While my job is mostly office based, I do occasionally go on the road.
-A few weeks ago, in Hershey, PA, someone asked me for my autograph.
-I felt so strange signing my name next to a band members'.
+A few weeks ago, in Hershey, Pennsylvania, someone asked me for my autograph.
+It felt so strange signing my name next to a band members'.